 37. Hans Georg Wenzeslaus von Knobelsdorff

 Hans Georg Wenzeslaus von Knobelsdorff was not an architect from the beginning.
 He was first a soldier, and then he became a portrait and landscape painter.
-He then became a theatre director, land designer, followed by an interior decorator, eventually landing in the field o architecture.
+He then became a theatre director, and land designer, followed by an interior decorator, eventually landing in the field o architecture.

 He was an architect in the service of Frederick II of Prussia.
 He was on friendly terms with the Crown Prince, who later became the King.
 In about two decades that he worked for the King, he supplied a number of designs for townhouses, castles, parks, colonnades, etc. his designs influenced the appearance of the cities of Potsdam and Berlin greatly.
 Today, most of his work has either been destroyed or has been changed.
 Only some of it could be restored or preserved.